swcarpentry/training-course/_submissions/round-02/1/2012-11-14-round-1-4-function-returns-tim-c.md

 ---
 Attached is a draft concept map for the topic of function returns.

 Also attached is a link to a draft iPython notebook with some illustrative examples relating to function returns.
-There are some typos and some messy wording &#8211; &#8211; I will address those as I incorporate comments from others.
+There are some typos and some messy wording --- --- I will address those as I incorporate comments from others.

 Any/all comments most welcome.

-For what it&#8217;s worth, I had no problems installing and running the IP[y]: Notebook, embedding inline matplotlib plots, using markdown, etc.I am running Mac OS X Mountain Lion on a new-ish macbook air, and have the basic EPD free iPython installed.
+For what it's worth, I had no problems installing and running the IP[y]: Notebook, embedding inline matplotlib plots, using markdown, etc.I am running Mac OS X Mountain Lion on a new-ish macbook air, and have the basic EPD free iPython installed.

 I can envision teaching from an IP[y] notebook without problems